uzzielperez/uzzielperez.github.io/_posts/2020-07-05-ScrambledEggSeries.md

 I don't understand why people romanticize stuff.
 Oh, yes!
 Addiction. - See Russell Brand's 12-step guide to unfucking yourself. :) -->
 ## Adults and their children versions when in pain

 "Aren't we all children in a way?"
-I said one night in a bar.
+I said one night in a bar (before the pandemic).
 Everyone agreed except one person, "Not me."
 Oh, gosh I wish I could be that robust.

 Anyway.
 I've noticed three types: